 The employee will be directed to obtain, within seven calendar days, an evaluation from a licensed physician, acceptable to the MRO, who has expertise in the medical issues raised by the employee’s failure to provide a sufficient specimen.
 (The MRO may perform this evaluation if the MRO has appropriate expertise.)

-After completing the evaluation, the referral physician must provide a written statement of his/her recommendations and the basis for those to the MRO.
+After completing the evaluation, the referral physician must provide a written statement of their recommendations and the basis for those to the MRO.
 Detailed information on the employee’s medical condition beyond what is necessary to explain the conclusion must not be in this statement.
 The MRO will seriously consider and assess the referral physician's recommendations in making a determination about whether the employee has a medical condition that has, or with a high degree of probability could have, precluded the employee from providing enough urine.
 The MRO will notify Human Resources as soon as a determination is made.

 If the employee refuses to obtain the evaluation, the test will be deemed a refusal.